paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 To support decisions on life time extensions, it may not be required to revisit the scope of the prediction for all spacecraft elements; e.g. for space debris mitigation only the functions needed for safe disposal are of interest, and health monitoring may be used to better assess the risk of failure in redundant system architectures.

-Where a quantitative prediction is required, the scope of the prediction needs to be extended to account for additional wear-out failures that may become relevant due to the lifetime extension.
+Where a quantitative prediction is required, the scope of the prediction needs to be extended to account for additional {term}`wear-out failures <Wear-out failure>` that may become relevant due to the lifetime extension.

 (methodo_5_4)=
 ## Reliability prediction during project life cycle